teenager-ETH/Musubi/README.md

 Initial Product Goal: Enable everyone, from non-tech founders to Web3 natives, to swiftly find web3 engineering talent while empowering talents to fully control their own data and minimize trust barriers.

 Our Project Mission:
-We want to build a community of engineers where merit is the sole criterion, without considering one's background.
+Finding engineers where merit is the primary consideration, with a focus on avoiding demographic factors as the initial screening criteria.

 This project consists of 4 main components: